teuben/nemo/docs/source/filestr.rst

 and how they interact with persistent data on disk, are discussed in Chapter~\ref{c:progr}}.
-Most of the data handled by NEMO is in the form of a specially designed\footnote{note this was back in 1986, well before XML was conceived}
+Most of the data handled by NEMO is in the form of a specially designed
-XML-like binary format,
-although exceptions like ASCII files/tables will also be discussed.
+XML-like binary format (well before XML was conceived) although exceptions like ASCII files/tables will also be discussed.
-Ample examples
-illustrate creation, manipulation and data transfer.
+Ample examples illustrate creation, manipulation and data transfer.
-We close this chapter with a few examples of function descriptions, a dataformat that make use of the native object file format of your operating system ({\it a.out(5)}
+We close this chapter with a few examples of function descriptions, a dataformat that make use of the native object file format of your operating system (*a.out(5)* and *dlopen(3)*).
-and {\it dlopen(3)}).

 Binary Structured Files
 -----------------------